jandot/aerts-exercises-leipzig/Databases/databases.md

 `sqlite> .help`

-We first create a table, and insert that data:
+We first create a table, and insert that data (we'll come back to the exact syntax later):

 ```
 sqlite> CREATE TABLE genotypes (individual STRING,